 - Now relax your body and stay in this position for 3-5 minutes

-- The chosen chair, table, or sofa should not be too high or low.
+- The chosen chair, table, or sofa should be a reasonable height.

-- Do not practice this pose if you are uncomfortable lying on your back
+- Do not practise this pose if you are uncomfortable lying on your back

 - Avoid if you are in the second trimester of your pregnancy

-- Do not practice this pose during menstruation (menstrual cycle effects on sleep)
+- Do not practise this pose during menstruation

 - Clams down your mind